rosshudgins/krajicek/_posts/content/about.md

 J﻿ohn Krajicek is a folkcountryrock singer-songwriter, poet, visual artist, and host of two YouTube video podcasts, "Time to Connect" and "Walking Inside Poems."
 B﻿orn in Leavenworth, Kansas, John was hopelessly enchanted by Bob Dylan and John Lennon in his youth.
 College years in Denton, TX.
 Obsessively writes songs.
 Loves to play live and connect with audiences.

-Other influences include Townes Van Zandt, John Prine, Guy Clark, Joni Mitchell, Ian Felice, Lucinda Williams, David Berman, Mary Oliver, Jeff Tweedy, Elizabeth Bishop, Will Johnson, Otis Gibbs, Billy Collins, The Band, Jim White, REM, Neil Young, The Byrds, Patti Smith, on and on and on.
+Other influences include Townes Van Zandt, John Prine, Guy Clark, Joni Mitchell, Ian Felice, Lucinda Williams, David Berman, Jeff Tweedy, Will Johnson, Otis Gibbs, The Band, Jim White, REM, Neil Young, The Byrds, Patti Smith, on and on and on.

 "Life isn't about finding yourself; or finding anything.
 Life is about creating yourself; and creating things."
 (Dylan)